 Combine this complexity with carrier innovations around minimum charges, discounts, weight breaks, dimensional pricing — and most importantly — real time spot rate pricing, and it’s easy to understand how “paper” or static spreadsheets can quickly become obsolete and difficult to enforce.

 Static Routing Guides Can’t Adapt to Dynamic Transportation Decisions

-1. Routing guide compliance by vendors was surprisingly low in the sample, even for large retailers.
+Routing guide compliance by vendors is surprisingly low, even for large retailers

 Moving to a Dynamic, Automated Process for Carrier Selection and Shipment Execution

-Once the transportation process for the retailer’s inbound transportation becomes fully automated and digitally executed, the data captured enables advanced analytics and insight.
-A few areas we will explore in upcoming posts include algorithmic carrier decisioning, predictive delivery exceptions for shipment tracking and predictive inventory availability for all in transit shipments, all resulting in increased revenue due to reduced customer churn, faster time to shelf and reduced freight and inventory costs.
+Once the initiation process for the retailer’s transportation becomes fully automated and digitally executed, the data captured enables advanced analytics and insight.
+When algorithmic carrier decisioning is paired with intelligent and predictive delivery milestones for shipment tracking and exception management retailers see increased revenue, reduced customer churn, and reduced freight and inventory costs.